fpour/TGB_Baselines/README.md

 python train_tgb_lpp.py --dataset_name "$dataset" --model_name "$model"
 ```
-This command will train and evaluate a `GraphMixer` model on `tgbl-wiki` dataset.
+The above command trains and evaluates a `GraphMixer` model on the `tgbl-wiki` dataset.

 The exact configuration arguments can be found in `utils/load_configs.py` file.